theprojectsomething/cvms/routes/example-private-route/index.md

 }
 </style>

-### Routes
+### Private routes

+Routes are just a fancy name for the folders containing your documents, but how you structure these folders is key to how access is given.
+Excusing some [useful exceptions](#special-routes), every file on the server is by default *private and secure*.

-Every file that sits under a given route (including all files and the page you are currently looking at) are private and cannot be accessed without a passphrase.
-In fact the route itself is secret.
-To give someone access, the only thing you need to share is the passphrase.
-You can create as many routes as you like, but keep in mind that each needs a unique passphrase.
+To give someone access to a document, you first share a **passphrase**.
+This can be entered into the homepage to reveal the route to your document and authorise access.
+You can create as many routes as you like, each with its own unique passphrase.

+### Special routes

+In addition to private routes there are also two *special routes* that live in folders:
+1. The **public** route sits at [/cv/public/](/cv/public/) and contains files that can be accessed directly, without a passphrase
-There are also two *special routes / folders*: **public** which is public - anyone can access it without a passphrase; and **shared** which is not public, but is accessible to anyone with a passphrase for any route.
-Any files that sit under the **shared** route are accessible via an "alias" on the current route.
-For example, if you are signed into **example-private-route** you can access shared files  under **cv/example-private-route/{name}/shared/**, like [this one](/cv/example-private-route/anon/shared/).
+2. The **shared** route is not public, but is accessible to anyone with a passphrase for *any route*.
+Files that sit under the shared route are accessible via an "alias" attached to the active route.
+For example, if you have the passphrase for **example-private-route** you would access shared files under [/cv/example-private-route/{name}/shared/](/cv/example-private-route/anon/shared/).
 Fun times.

+---

+And there's lots more features.

 *Good luck!*